 - Prune trees and shrubs

-- Add mulch and fresh dirt to plants and flowers in your garden
+- Add mulch and fresh dirt to plants and flowers

 - Insulate any exposed pipes